How to Stop Comparing Yourself to Other Women

 When you feel the pull of comparison, pause and ask: what specifically is this bringing up?
 Often, what feels like envy is actually information.
 It is pointing at something you want — a quality, an experience, a way of being — that you have not yet given yourself permission to pursue.

 Used this way, comparison becomes a compass rather than a critic.
-It tells you something true about what you value and what you want.
+It tells you something true about what you value.
 That is useful.
 The self-diminishment that usually follows it is not.

 What you admire in another woman is often a reflection of something that is also possible for you.
 Envy, reframed, is desire pointing at its own direction.